naikymen/titration/README.md

 > Titration curve (top left); values of objective functions (top right, BM: mass balance, BC: charge balance, An: acid-base equilibria); speciation diagram (bottom left) and a nice _Na VS species_ plot which I never saw in class (bottom right).

-# Analytical method
+# 2. Analytical method

-`R/phosphoric_titration_analytic.R` implements the analytical method explained by Poutnik at chem.se: https://chemistry.stackexchange.com/a/149285/107836
+`R/phosphoric_titration_analytic.R` implements the analytical method explained by Poutnik at: https://chemistry.stackexchange.com/a/149285/107836

 Very simple and elegant: solving for Na is _much_ simpler than solving for pH.